 Academic Credit for Prior Learning

 Get credit for what you already know!
-We provide several options for you to earn credit without actually taking the course/s you need to complete your academic and career goals.
-If you plan to transfer to another school, check to make sure this type of credit is accepted.
+We provide several options for you to earn credit without actually taking the course.

 Options for Earning Credit for Prior Learning